R Vs Python – Which One Is Best For Data Science?

 • People with a software engineering background may find Python comes more naturally to them than R.

-• Coding and debugging is easy because of the simple syntax.
+• Coding and debugging are easy because of the simple syntax.

 • The indentation of code affects its meaning.